swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 ## Source-Breaking Changes

 Each new release of Swift adds features and capabilities.
-These changes go through the [Swift evolution process](https://github.com/apple/swift-evolution/blob/main/process.md) where they are proposed, discussed by the community, and accepted.
+These changes go through the [Swift Evolution process](https://github.com/apple/swift-evolution/blob/main/process.md) where they are proposed, discussed by the community, and accepted.

 One important consideration for all changes to Swift is _source compatibility_.
 To be source compatible, existing Swift code must continue to compile and behave as expected with new versions of the compiler.